fuji-184/F_Comptime/README.md

 ---

 ### `comptime!(blocks)` — Define evaluators and generators
 Defines code evaluation and generation blocks.
 Each named block becomes a test function that runs during `cargo test --features=comptime`.
 It can be used to evaluate functions, generate structs, build strings, or produce any Rust expression.
-The output is saved to a file and included at compile time.
+The output is saved to a file and included at compile time

+Example :

 ```rust
 comptime!(